informalsystems/emerald/docs/operational-docs/src/local-devnet/command-line.md

 ```
 </details>

+For more details on interacting with the PoA Module, see [Managing Validators](./membership-changes.md) section.

-## Stopping the testnet
+## Stop the Network

-The command used to start the local testnet is the following:
+Use the following command to stop the local testnet:

 <details>
 <summary><code>emerald testnet stop</code></summary>